Indoor and outdoor cats can both end up with open wounds due to abscesses or accidents. This article will show you how to heal an open wound on a cat.

 Care While Healing

-- Step 1: Apply an over-the-counter antibiotic ointment to the wound to keep any bacteria that is present from causing infection.
+- Step 1: Apply an over-the-counter antibiotic ointment or non medicated petroleum jelly such as Vaseline to the wound to keep any bacteria that is present from causing infection.
 Spreading the ointment on at least twice a day reduces chances of infection and also keeps the tissue soft and more prone to healing.

 - Step 3: Check your cat’s wound daily to ensure that it is healing and doesn’t become infected.
 If it appears red, swollen and is seeping pus, take your cat to the vet immediately.
 The vet may drain the wound and will prescribe an antibiotic to fight the infection.